siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

   ```

 - ***(Q5) Does it run?
 Why or why not?***

+*Hint:* Report the error and explain in a few words what it means.

 - Try to run the program using the following command: